 With an early background in graphite and pastel drawing, he later progressed to oil on canvas, then fine linen.
 Working from a limited palette, he prefers the flexible touch of large stretched linen substrates.
 With pure, strong colour and layering, he strives to achieve a luminosity that indicates aura, life, movement and tangible space.

-He has had a lifelong affinity to water, spending most of his life in and around oceans, seas and rivers.
-His fascination with fluid forms has led him on a life’s journey of artistic exploration, a pursuit which becomes apparent in the different stages of his work.
+Raised on the coastline of South Africa, he has lived in the coastal town of Sitges, on the outskirts of the city of Barcelona in Spain’s Catalonia region, as well as in the Netherlands, and on the island of Curaçao in the southern Caribbean Sea.
+Spending most of his life in and around oceans, seas and rivers, his lifelong affinity to water and fascination with fluid forms have led him on a life’s journey of artistic exploration, a pursuit which becomes apparent in the different stages of his work.

 “Firstly, I am overwhelmed at the beauty of your painting!”

 “Your art will be appreciated by us all our lives...”

 “The painting takes centre place in our sitting room, above the fire place.
 I don’t want to hang it elsewhere, as it really deserves to be on its own.”Cape TownSouth Africa